 - Can you say more about your authors’ affiliations, background, etc?

 Google uses its vast resources to search the web for information about your organization.
-They use this information to determine your reputation.
-Google trusts independent opinions of your organization the most.
+The information found is used to determine your reputation.
+Google trusts opinions independent of your organization the most.

 For example, US News published a glowing review of the Tesla Model 3 (see the screenshot below).
 The review even includes quotes from equally glowing reviews published by other news outlets.
 Google takes notice of these mentions and rewards brands with positive attention.